Healthcare Degree Search

 The JAMA study also found that making minor adjustments around just ten different types of food could have an enormous impact on the risk of death from stroke, heart disease, and Type 2 diabetes.
 Overconsumption of salt was linked to nearly 10 percent of deaths, for example, while underconsumption of whole grains, fruits, and vegetables contributed to between 6 and 8 percent of deaths.

 Poor diet is among the leading causes of preventable suffering.
 It also disproportionately affects rural, low-income, and minority communities.
 This is largely due to the existence of food deserts—i.e., areas where residents have to travel more than a mile to reach a grocery store.

-COVID-19 is exacerbating the problem.
+Unfortunately, Covid-19 is exacerbating food equity issues.
 Under pandemic conditions, many more Americans have experienced (and will experience) food insecurity.
 Online grocery delivery isn’t an option for many of those using food stamps—while the USDA has greenlit food stamps for online delivery options in some areas, 15 states still do not allow redemption of these benefits online.
 For many vulnerable populations, a reduction in public transportation and a lack of personal transportation mean the challenge of walking long distances to purchase only what one can carry.

 A public health problem is also an economic problem: when health systems respond only to existing diseases, they’re forced to expend enormous resources to treat what’s already a developed condition.

 Preventive medicine, on the other hand, seeks to instill healthy habits and provide adequate resources to avoid costly and harmful conditions from developing in the first place.
 The benefits are not just health-related, but economic as well: research published in Health Affairs found that patients who completed a one-year diabetes prevention program that focused on healthy eating and increased physical activity realized a healthcare savings of approximately $300 per person, per quarter.